 The key thing about percussion therapy: the fast hits add the needed intensity to override the pain signals in the brain and release muscle tension.

 But this Sharper Image gun only revs up to 2700RPM according to its specifications.
 We measured the hits using our digital tachometer and recorded even less, 1200 to slightly over 2600RPM.

-Our take: Overall, this device disappoints in performance.
+Overall, after concluding the performance test, we’d say this device disappoints in performance.
 It is not very bad, but for the money, you can get a better device (see best alternatives below).
 On the bright side, it has a decent stall force and 6 speeds to cycle through the reasonably wide range.

 But we did notice it gets louder after a few dozen sessions.
 We observed rattles, vibrations, and some creaking noise.
 This often means that the device might have reliability issues in the future.